YaoJiayi/CacheBlend/README.md

 # CacheBlend:

-This is an anonymous code repo (under construction) for [CacheBlend: Fast Large Language Model Serving with Cached Knowledge Fusion]() (in submission, EuroSys'25).
+This is an anonymous code repo (under construction) for [CacheBlend: Fast Large Language Model Serving with Cached Knowledge Fusion]().
 The current implementation is based on [vLLM](https://github.com/vllm-project/vllm/tree/main).

 ## Installation
 To install CacheBlend depenencies